Benjamin-Lawson23/deploying-desktop-background-gpo/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Deploying a desktop background to a domain using a Group Policy Object</h1>
+<h1>Deploying a Desktop Background to a Domain using a Group Policy Object (GPO)</h1>

-This is s video demonstration on how to deploy a desktop background to a user account in your domain using a Group Policy Object (GPO).
-Click link below to watch.<br />
+This is a video demonstration on how to deploy a desktop background to a user account in your domain using a Group Policy Object (GPO).
+Click link below to watch the video.<br />

 <h2>Environments and Technologies Used</h2>